starsimhub/styleguide/README.rst

     from .covasim import defaults as cvd
     from .covasim import plotting as cvpl

-Note the logical groupings -- standard library imports first, then numeric libraries, with Numpy coming before pandas since it's lower level; then external plotting libraries; and finally internal imports.
+Note the logical groupings -- standard library imports first, then numeric libraries, with Numpy coming before pandas since it's lower level (i.e., Numpy is a dependency of pandas); then external plotting libraries; and finally internal imports.
+(In this particular example, Google's import order would be identical, but for a different reason -- ``numpy`` would come before ``seaborn`` because it's first alphabetically, not because it's lower level.)

 Note also the use of ``import pylab as pl`` instead of the more common ``import matplotlib.pyplot as plt``.
 These are functionally identical; the former is used simply because it is easier to type, but this convention may change to the more standard Matplotlib import in future.

 3.14 Statements (`GSG314 <https://google.github.io/styleguide/pyguide.html#314-statements>`_)